Hungama 2

 Hungama 2 is a 2021 Indian Hindi-language romantic comedy film directed by Priyadarshan and jointly produced by Ratan Jain, Ganesh Jain, Chetan Jain and Armaan Ventures.
-It is the spiritual sequel of Priyadarshan's own 2003 film Hungama.
-It is loosely based on Priyadarshan's own 1994 Malayalam film Minnaram with a comedy sequence borrowed from his other Malayalam film Vandanam (1989) both starring Mohanlal.
-The film stars Paresh Rawal, Shilpa Shetty, Meezaan Jafri and Pranitha Subhash.
+A spiritual sequel to the 2003 film Hungama and loosely based on Priyadarshan's own 1994 Malayalam film Minnaram with a comedy sequence borrowed from his other Malayalam film Vandanam (1989) both starring Mohanlal, it stars Paresh Rawal, Shilpa Shetty, Meezaan Jafri and Pranitha Subhash.

 The film marks the comebacks of both Priyadarshan and Shilpa Shetty to Hindi cinema after eight years and fourteen years respectively.

 Hungama 2 premiered on 23 July 2021 on Disney+ Hotstar.
-The film received negative reviews from critics who criticized its writing, direction and performances although Rajpal's performance was well received.
+The film received negative reviews from critics who criticized its writing, direction and performances although Rajpal Yadav's performance was well received.

 Plot

 Retired Jailor Govind Kapoor's family includes his older son Aman and Akash, and his younger brother.
 He also has four mischievous grandchildren.
 The twist in the story happens when Vani, Akash's college girlfriend comes to their home with a child named Gehna and claims the child's father is Akash.
 Akash refutes her claim.
-Akash is betrothed to Bajaj's daughter, who is a friend of Jailor Govind.
+Akash is betrothed to the daughter of Manasvit G. Bajaj, Govind's friend.

 Akash takes the help of Anjali Tiwari, his co-worker to help him to hide things about Vani and the child to not let anyone know about it.
-But Anjali's husband Radhe Shyam Tiwari, a lawyer, is a suspicious minded man.
-He thinks that his wife is having an affair with some other man and finds clues leading to Akash.
-Tiwari overhears them talking about the child.
-Tiwari wrongly assumes that Akash is his wife's lover, and his wife is pregnant with Akash's child.
+Anjali's husband Radhe Shyam Tiwari, a suspicious-minded lawyer, mistakenly assumes that his wife is having an affair and finds clues leading to Akash.
+Tiwari overhears them talking about the child, and wrongly assumes that Anjali is pregnant with Akash's child.

 In a flashback, it is shown that Vani and Akash loved each other and the former left the latter suddenly without notice.
-They perform a DNA test, but due to their inability to read the medical terminology and the result, they couldn't reach a conclusion.
+They perform a DNA test, but due to their inability to read the medical terminology and the result, they are unable to reach a conclusion.
 Akash, now desperate tries to get his nieces and nephews to prank Vani so she will leave.
 One of their pranks ends up injuring Gehna.
-Vani take the blame to save the children from punishment and in her act wins over the children, and Vani becomes their nanny and friend.
+Vani take the blame to save the children from punishment and, in her act, wins over the children, becoming their nanny and friend.

-Akash's engagement ceremony to Bajaj's daughter arrives and he tries to get Vani away from the ceremony without knowing that Bajaj invited her too, assuming she was the new teacher of the Jailor grandchildren.
+Akash's engagement ceremony to Bajaj's daughter arrives and he tries to get Vani away from the ceremony without knowing that Bajaj invited her too, assuming she was the new teacher of Govind's grandchildren.
 Akash decides to change his bridal clothing mid-way.
 Anjali meets Akash mid-way with his bridal dress and changes in her car.
 Tiwari sees this, and assumes his wife is having sex with Akash.
 Akash and Anjali come to the engagement ceremony but Anjali spots Vani.
-Vani is taken back home by a Kapoor brother on a fabricated account that Gehna was injured, to the relief of the Kapoor family.
+Vani is taken back home by a Kapoor brother on the fabricated pretext that Gehna was injured, to the relief of the Kapoor family.
 Akash quickly gets engaged.